seregazhuk/seregazhuk.github.io_old/_posts/2016-04-19-php-interface-abstract-class.md

 interface methods.
 And the rest of our code base now knows that *CsvTransformer* class objects have *getTransformedData* method.

-But a class can't implement two interfaces that share the same function names, because they have no bodies and it would cause ambiguity.
+But a class can't implement two interfaces that share the same function names because they have no bodies and it would cause ambiguity.

 ## Abstract Class